 I was listening from the side of the stage, but it touched a special place in my heart such as I’d never felt before.
 Just listening to the orchestra, it gradually came over me.
 Then all that I had experienced in the game welled up inside me.

 Kondo-san11 said that it brought tears to his eyes, too.
 Apparently he was even tearing up during rehearsal. (laughs) 11Koji Kondo: Software Development Department, Entertainment Analysis & Development Division, Nintendo.
-He has composed many music tracks for series like Super Mario and The Legend of Zelda.
+He has composed many music tracks for series like Super Mario Bros.
+25th Anniversary and Iwata Asks: The Legend of Zelda: Ocarina of Time 3D.

 Were you there for the concert?